Department of Chemistry

 Postdoctoral Fellow, 1987-88, Harvard University, Cambridge, MA

 The discovery of perchlorate on Mars led the group to investigate the same possibility in the Antarctic Dry Valleys.
 The study provided the first unambiguous discovery and clear evidence of the ubiquitous natural formation of perchlorate on Earth, with accumulation in arid environments and global atmospheric production.
 The discovery also suggests that the perchlorate reducing bacteria and arachea may be a remnant of a significant pre-oxygen Earth perchlorate ecosystem.
+The group has also recently found ClO4-, ClO3-, and NO3-, in the Mars meteorites EETA79001 and Tissent.

 Selected Recent Publications